josenymad/front-end-engineer-technical-challenge/README.md

 ## Development

 I've used a combination of CSS Flexbox and Grid to structure the site and position each element as per the design.
-Detailed manipulation of the box model was essential to master the spacing and layout of each element and section.
+Detailed manipulation of the box model was essential to master the spacing and layout of each element, section and the site as a whole.

 To make the site responsive, I used `vw` measurements so that fonts and images would shrink and grow relative to the screen size.
 As such, I only had to write 2 media query breakpoints to cater for screen sizes smaller than 600px and 500px.
+I used [Chrome Developer Tools](https://developer.chrome.com/docs/devtools/) extensively to test the site on screens of all sizes.

+This tool was essential for me to visualise the box model of each element and figure out the style I needed to change in order for the design to be replicated.

+## Deployment

+I deployed the site using [Render](https://render.com/).
+You can check it out [here](https://front-end-engineer-technical-challenge.onrender.com/)

+## Testing

+I used [BrowserStack](https://www.browserstack.com/) to test for cross browser compatibility.
+I also used Chrome Developer Tools to test on devices with a slower internet connection, to ensure media was compressed enough to not slow down loading and impact user experience.